Nithin1729S/iste.nitk.ac.in/CONTRIBUTING.md

+# Contributing to the repository

+1. Fix issues already present or create a new issue to request for features
+2. Use appropriate commit messages while commiting your code
+3. Do not send merge requests to the master branch, all pull requests must be sent to the dev branch

 # Contributing to the backend

 Follow <a href="https://www.python.org/dev/peps/pep-0008/">PEP 8</a> Python style guide for writing code as much as you can.
 In brief, do not have lines longer than 80 characters, use snake_case for all local/global variable names, indent using 4 spaces, use a single space between all operators (=, +, -, etc.).
 Do not use single space around `=` while assigning function parameters.